 - If she has a history of prior conception and/or miscarriages

 After the history taking, the fertility specialist will perform a thorough physical examination for the couple, including body mass index and body and visceral fat analysis.

 After these preliminaries, the fertility specialist will arrange for the couple to go through a detailed set of tests to understand the couple’s health.

 For the wife, blood tests will be conducted to check for any hormonal problems and understand the health status of the wife.
 Besides going through the blood test, the fertility specialist will also arrange for the wife to go through a diagnostic imaging test – such as an ultrasound of the pelvis – to check on any abnormalities within her reproductive tract.

 For the man, a semen analysis would be conducted to assess the semen quantitatively such as sperm concentration and qualitatively such as morphology, motility and vitality.

-Sincere Health Group offers a comprehensive fertility screening program that will determine the presence of any infertility causes.
+Sincere Healthcare Group offers a comprehensive fertility screening programme that will determine the presence of any infertility causes.
 Our fertility specialists and nursing staff will provide high quality, compassionate, and confidential health care to help you on your way to parenthood.